Claude Code for GTM: Where to Start

 The Danger Zone

 Claude Code is fast.
-That is its biggest feature, but it is also its biggest risk.
+That’s its biggest feature, but it’s also its biggest risk.
 It makes mistakes faster than you can catch them.

 Claude removes the friction entirely.